tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: attack_b() => attack() [search interp.py and validate.py too]
 	- TBD: eliminate attack_burt method
+	- TBD: refactor and simplify new result code

 	- TBD: doc_string on details of result matrix (and evolution from original version)
 	- TBD: doc_string history of attack() as a hot mess and driver for burt as Creature class obj